 Functions of Red herring fallacy:

 The red herring fallacy is mostly used in conversation with the public to distract them or to change the subject to escape from a difficult situation.
-For politicians, the red herring fallacy is a trick which they use to dodge awkward questions asked in an argument or conference.
+For politicians, the red herring fallacy is a trick that they use to dodge awkward questions asked in an argument or conference.
 They start talking about some unrelated topic to distract the public.

 It is mostly used in literature by mystery novel authors.
 They create suspense by using this fallacy.
 This trick is used to confuse the reader, and mostly, the reader starts judging any character as the culprit, but at the end of the story, the most innocent one is usually the criminal.

 How to Avoid the red herring fallacy?